LLNL/hiop/README.md

 ```

 ## Existing issues
-Users are highly encouraged to report any issues they found from using Hiop.
+Users are highly encouraged to report any issues they found from using HiOp.
-One known issue is that there is some minor inconsistence between Hiop and linear package STRUMPACK.
+One known issue is that there is some minor inconsistence between HiOp and linear package STRUMPACK.
-When STRUMPACK is compiled with MPI (and Scalapack), user must set flag `HIOP_USE_MPI` to `ON` when compiling Hiop.
+When STRUMPACK is compiled with MPI (and Scalapack), user must set flag `HIOP_USE_MPI` to `ON` when compiling HiOp.
-Otherwise Hiop won't load MPI module and will return an error when links to STRUMPACK, since the later one reuires a valid MPI module.
+Otherwise HiOp won't load MPI module and will return an error when links to STRUMPACK, since the later one requires a valid MPI module.
-Similary, if both Magma and STRUMPACK are linked to Hiop, user must guarentee the all the packages are compiled by the same CUDA compiler.
+Similarly, if both Magma and STRUMPACK are linked to HiOp, user must guarantee the all the packages are compiled by the same CUDA compiler.
 User can check other issues and their existing status from https://github.com/LLNL/hiop